What Do Billing, Cost, and Rate Clerk Do?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Service Orientation: Actively looking for ways to help people.

 Coordination: Adjusting actions in relation to others’ actions.

-Is There Job Demand for Billing, Cost, and Rate Clerks?
+Job Outlook for Billing, Cost, and Rate Clerks

-In the United States, there were 501,000 jobs for Billing, Cost, and Rate Clerk in 2016.
+There were about 501,000 jobs for Billing, Cost, and Rate Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 14.1% which is above the national average.
 The Bureau of Labor Statistics predicts 70,600 new jobs for Billing, Cost, and Rate Clerk by 2026.
-The BLS estimates 59,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 59,500 job openings in this field each year.